Latest FireOS Update Puts a Stop to Apps Using ADB – Here's What You Need to Know!

 A new PS7669/4007 update which Amazon has been rolling out over the last few days, blocks apps from being able to use ADB on FireOS devices.

-ate from a computer.
+ADB, or Android Debug Bridge, is a developer tool that lets your Android device communicate from a computer.
 It's handy for things like installing or testing apps, managing files, and fixing stuff on your Android phone using your computer.
 It's also required to sideload APKs to your Fire TV.

 Amazon recently has become more serious about following in Roku and Apple's footsteps making it harder for users to use FireOS devices outside their walled garden.
 And it won't end there.